Broughton High School (North Carolina): Technology

 Broughton is serviced by the adjacent Wade Edwards Learning Lab (WELL), a program established by former Senator John Edwards that provides after-school access to computers.
 Broughton's graphics department has also received an update.

 From 2002 to 2004 Broughton underwent a $14 million renovation in which much of the school was gutted and refitted with state-of-the-art technology and new interiors.
 During the 2004–2005 school year Broughton received an additional $5 million to renovate its Holliday Gymnasium (the state's largest high school gym).
 One of the highlights of the renovations was the refurbishment of the newly titled Diane Payne Auditorium, named after the retired veteran principal.

 WCAP

 Broughton broadcasts its morning announcements via a closed-circuit network, headquartered from the WCAP media studio in the library.
 WCAP was founded in 1992 as a monthly, pre-recorded news production informing students of events happening around Broughton.
 By 1993 it had become a live, daily show broadcast from the media center.
-The set has undergone many renovations throughout the years, and WCAP celebrated its twentieth birthday on January 30, 2012.
+The set has undergone many renovations throughout the years, and WCAP celebrated its thirtieth birthday on January 30, 2022.

-In popular culture

-The music video for the 1993 song "'74–'75" by The Connells features members of the Broughton High School Class of 1975 as they appeared in 1993 with juxtaposed images of their senior pictures.
-An update to the video was done in 2015.

-Band members of The Connells who graduated from Broughton are bassist David Connell and former drummer for The Connells, Peele Wimberly.

-Broughton High School is featured heavily in the popular satirical website ITB Insider, written primarily under the pseudonym of William Needham Finley IV (the middle name, Needham, echoing the first name in the full Needham Broughton High School).